 - Bodacious – Climate Change

 - Bushwacker – Resilience

-Face it, all ideas begins the secret of a few before they are shared.
+Face it, all ideas begin the secret of a few before they are shared.
 This is the essence of all ideas.
 When they emerge in a public forum such as the 2030 Plan they arrive in a city that will argue its merits on a central principle expressed by this question.
 “Will this help make a better life for all our residents regardless of household income?”
 Is this the truth?
 In the work it takes to make it so, a great city like New York becomes one of beauty as well as greatness.

 New ideas must meet this first test of actionable power.
 It is important to know whether actions to remove dangerous foods and air from our lives or to bring all New Yorkers and the region into a synchronous transportation model are doable.
 Try this last thought out for a second.
-All of us have experienced the shocking realizaton that the cost running the MTA is a financial responsibility that travels well beyond that paid by its riders.
+All of us have experienced the shocking realization that the cost of running the MTA is a financial responsibility that travels well beyond that paid by its riders.
 But, how on the good green earth can does removing the burden that sits substantially on riders alone become a probable outcome?
 It seems consensus cannot occur or even be considered without crisis.

-We cannot pretend that the burden of financing NYC’s glory in the American sense or its survival in a global sense is the exclusive responsibility of the Mayor, his team or our political representatives.
+We cannot pretend that the burden of financing NYC’s glory in the American sense or its survival in a global sense is the exclusive responsibility of the Mayor, his team, or our political representatives.
 It is every Jack One of us.
 The simple uncomplicated truth may therefore have nothing to do with the facts.
-It is about our absolute responsibility to protect vulnerable families in a vulnerable city because that protection is needed for everyone regardless of wealth.
+It is our absolute responsibility to protect vulnerable families in a vulnerable city because that protection is needed for everyone regardless of wealth.